router-protocol/router-chain-docs/docs/validators/supported-networks.md

 ---

 ## Overview
-Chains supported by the Router chain are as follows:
+Chains supported by the Router Chain are as follows:

 ```json
 {